Which hashtag gets the most likes on Instagram?

 #Love.
 According to popular hashtag tools, love is the hashtag that gets the most likes on Instagram.
 Take note: I’m talking about all-time likes here & this statistic is from May 2020.

 Love is a pretty nice hashtag, isn’t it?
 As a marketer, I can see how it can be used in a variety of ways for a number of very different posts.

-However, contrary to popular belief, choosing the right hashtags isn’t always straightforward.
+However, contrary to popular belief, choosing the right hashtag (or hashtags) isn’t always straightforward.
 Here’s why.